IELTS Secrets You Ought To Know - Next Degree Abroad Blog

 IELTS Secrets You Ought To Know

-The IELTS assessment is objective, adhering to a rigorous marking framework.
+The IELTS assessment is objective, adhering to rigorous marking framework.
 Each spoken or written word is evaluated against specific criteria.
 Examiners do not seek perfection; rather, they assess performance in relation to defined band descriptors.
 Gaining insight into the mindset of an IELTS examiner could transform your preparation approach.
-This blog aims to reveal how adopting the examiner’s viewpoint can enhance your band score in both Writing and Speaking.
+This blog aims to reveal how adopting the examiner's viewpoint can enhance your band score in both Writing and Speaking.

 The basic secrets